 The assessor shall load each CT series in the “phantom nodule dataset” and the “clinical nodule dataset” into the nodule measurement software and obtain a volumetric measurement.
 The assessor shall enter each volumetric measurement into the “measurement reporting file” which will automatically verify that the values reported are compliant.
 This will specifically verify that the bias for each volumetric measurement of a geometric object is <= 5% of the object’s manufactured volume.
 The spreadsheet will also verify that the coefficient of variation for both geometric objects and repeat lung nodules does not exceed the values in Table 1.
 The assessor shall also enter the analysis software name and version number into the “measurement reporting file” and upload the file to the QIBA quality assurance site x.y.org.
 The specific version of the lung nodule analysis software will be considered compliant when at least two independent clinical sites have successfully performed this procedure.

 Sites can follow the vendor equipment procedure to verify compliance of software that is not on the list.

-4.2.
-Equipment Vendor Assessment Procedures

-Scanner and analysis software vendors will follow the assessment procedures in this section for a specific model of equipment to achieve conformance with this profile.
-Although vendor assessment procedures will use some of the same methods and tools as clinical sites, the assessment of vendor equipment is designed to be more rigorous.
-The combination of thorough testing of equipment by vendors along with numerous field test assessments by clinical sites is intended to help ensure that the claims of this profile will be met.

-4.2.1 Scanner Vendor Assessment Procedure

-Scanner vendors will first establish a set of preferred protocols (i.e. equipment settings) for clinical sites to use on their equipment.
-Because slight modifications of a protocol setting (e.g. use of a different mA setting for each patient) is permitted in this profile, scanner vendors are required to verify that the requirements of this profile will still be met even when scanning with common protocol variations.
-A Design of Experiments (DOE) approach will be used to evaluate the performance of a scanner under varying conditions from each preferred protocol setting.

-The scanner vendor will perform the following steps to demonstrate that a specific scanner model is conformant with this profile:

-Identify and use a single clinically operating CT scanner for the specific model being evaluated.

-Define one or more CT acquisition protocols that will be communicated to clinical sites as a proposed vendor recommended acquisition protocol for this model scanner.
-Each proposed vendor recommended acquisition protocol must meet the requirements of this profile and obtain a passing automated image quality report according to the steps in section 4.3.1.